gromacs/gromacs/docs/dev-manual/gitlab-ci.rst

     CMAKE_MPI_OPTIONS
         Provide CMake command line arguments to define GROMACS MPI build options.

+    GROMACS_MAJOR_VERSION
+        Read-only environment variable for CI scripts to check the library API version to expect from the ``build`` job artifacts.
+        Initially, this variable is only defined in :file:`admin/gitlab-ci/api-client.matrix/gromacs-master.gitlab-ci.yml`
+        but could be moved to :file:`admin/gitlab-ci/global.gitlab-ci.yml` if found to be of general utility.

     GROMACS_RELEASE
         Read-only environment variable that can be checked to see if a job is executing in a pipeline for preparing a tagged release.